0xPolygonMiden/miden-vm/miden/README.md

 This program is rather efficient: the stack never gets more than 4 items deep.
 For some benchmarks of executing this program on the VM see [here](../README.md#Performance).

 ## Crate features
-Distaff VM can be compiled with the following features:
+Miden VM can be compiled with the following features:

 * `std` - enabled by default and relies on the Rust standard library.
 * `concurrent` - implies `std` and also enables multi-threaded proof generation.